31 August, 2015

 Get informed

-There are numerous text books about each artistic discipline – but not or rarely in Zambia.
-Zambian artists, however, do travel and should use such occasions to purchase such books at art supply shops.
+There are numerous text books about each artistic discipline – but not or rarely available in Zambia.
+Zambian artists, however, do travel and should use such occasions to purchase technical books at art supply shops.
 They can also pull strings in the international network they often have or purchase on-line.
 There are two books I personally love and recommend to each artist.
 The Artist’s Handbook of Materials and Techniques by Ralph Mayer is a classic.
 Written in clear, largely non-technical English it is a must for any artist to read.
 Getten and Stout compiled Paintings Materials: A short encyclopaedia.
 This inexpensive Dover publication is more technical but equally indispensable when you need to quickly research any material used in art.
 And then, of course there is the I-net, the largest library in the world, accessible by now in almost all of Zambia.
-Once you get into it you won’t stop and you’ll ask yourself why you did not do your surfing and researching earlier.
+Once you get into it you won’t stop and you’ll ask yourself why you did not do your technical surfing earlier.

 Get top grade materials

 Worldwide each art tradition has its own standard material technology and so does each of the Western art media.
 The Western technologies, historically, are directed towards permanence of the work of art.
 Durability of the work of art is only achieved by the proper application of permanent materials.
 The VAC shop sells good materials and so does The Artshop at Zebra’s crossings cafe, both in Lusaka.
+But still you need to check on pigments and binders used.

 Pigments and paints.
 In the western tradition there is a standard list of pigments for each medium – there is no space to reproduce such lists here.
 Do note, however, that different media and different supports all impose specific requirements on paints.
 Notably in murals the choice in colours is limited to those pigments that are resistant both to an acidic and an alkaline environment.
 Avoid the purchase of so-called student grade paints – they teach you wrong outcomes of apparently similar materials.